‘Jack Attack’ Fundraiser for Baby with Leukemia

 One-year-old Jack Callahan was recently diagnosed with Leukemia.
-SEC second grader Adrian Rivera reacted, “I felt really sad and in art I made a little card for him and it said get well soon.”
+SEC second grader Adrian Rivera reacted, “I felt really sad, and in art, I made a little card for him, and it said get well soon.”

 Jack’s mother Molly is an SEC art teacher.
 Her colleague Kathleen Bickart chairs the SEC Cares Committee.
 She said, “(Molly) is such a presence in our building, I mean everywhere you go here you could see what she’s touched.
 She’s brought so much color and light to our building.”